Emergent plant that ruined Johnson & Johnson vaccine doses had prior FDA violations

 An employee who prepared a solution was found to not have documented the work, and no record could be found that the person had been trained in the procedure, the report said.
 It said 26 other employees could not be traced in training logs.

-The inspection found that Emergent had “deficient" holding areas for holding rejected manufacturing components "to prevent contamination and mix-ups,” according to the report.
+The inspection found that Emergent had “deficient” containment areas for holding rejected manufacturing components "to prevent contamination and mix-ups,” according to the report.
 It said filters in a holding area for rejected components lacked proper documentation.

 The contamination of Johnson & Johnson vaccine followed allegations last year of an Emergent error during the development of another vaccine, which a company spokeswoman said was worked on at Emergent’s Baltimore facility and a second site in Maryland.